Insurance & Safety:

 - Have you ever had an accident?
 No!
 We’ve never had any accidents or incidents at all.
 Not even a sore toe from being stood on!

 - Do I need a permit to have a pony party in a park near me?
 In general, no you do not need to get a permit.
 However, national parks and some local councils prohibit horse-riding in certain areas.
 Look for signs advising you, or contact the relevant authority.

 - Are your ponies well behaved?
 Yes.
-Wombat and Matilda are the main party ponies and they are very well behaved.
+Rainbow Cassie and Banjo are the main party ponies and they are very well behaved.
 They are rarely frightened by anything, and can handle popping balloons, kids crawling all over them and long days in the sunshine giving kids rides.

 - Is it safe to ride the ponies?
 Yes.
 As long as you respect them and their needs, they will be happy and friendly.
 Don’t hit them or throw things at them.
 Our party ponies are friendly and fun.

 - What sort of place would be good to have my pony party?
 A large backyard or driveway that isn’t on too much of a slope is the best.
 If there is a park or a nice grassy place nearby then that would be nicer for the horses to walk on.

 - Can I hire Pony Parties for our school fete or community event?
 Generally, yes.
 However, ponies are not suited to being led around for several hours in the sun without a break, let alone the humans working with them!

 - Do you have any tips for how to make our party a good one?
 Yes!
 We have some helpful ideas and suggestions here on our website that you can have for free.
 Birthday kids also get a birthday card signed by Rainbow Cassie and Banjo!

 - What sort of games will you play?
 Have a look at our list of horsey party games for an idea of what we can do.